- What is a virtual call center?

 3. Lower employee turnover

 Recent research shows that the majority of remote workers have said that they would continue to work remotely for the rest of their lives if given the choice.
-Having a virtual call center available gives your employees this option to work remotely from wherever they prefer, significantly reducing the company’s attrition rate.
+Having a virtual call center available gives your employees the option to work remotely from wherever they prefer, significantly reducing the company’s attrition rate.

 4. Ease of managing and monitoring your call center

 Managers no longer need to physically check in with contact center agents to evaluate performance.
-Virtual contact center software enables call monitoring, reporting and analytics, and real-time dashboards, making it easy for managers to oversee call activity and performance.
+Virtual contact center software enables quality monitoring, reporting and analytics, and real-time dashboards, making it easy for managers to oversee call activity and performance.

 5. Easy scaling of operations